vincent-murukaa/vincent-murukaa/README.md

 ## Hi.
 My name is Vincent Murukaa curently a BSIT student at the Technical University of Mombasa.
-## Im interested in general software development, cybersecurity, systems admin, game development(starting out with foss godot and plan to move to a mainstream one in the future).
+## Im interested in general software development, cybersecurity, systems architect, game development(starting out with foss godot and plan to move to a mainstream one in the future).
 ## I am very much passionate about the FOSS initiatives and would like to make contributions in various foss products in the future once my skill level is on par with the pros.

 <!--